Parendi: Thousand-Way Parallel RTL Simulation: Evaluation

-Not partitioning \fibers or \threads across IPUs yields objectively inferior performance as expected.
-However, partitioning \fibers works better than partitioning \threads, too.
-This is because, during the merge, we may suboptimally absorb some \emph{good cuts} and land in a region of the design space that is only locally optimal.
-Conversely, partitioning \fibers before the merge helps us better optimize globally.
+Not partitioning \fibers or \threads across IPUs yields inferior performance.
+Partitioning \fibers works better than partitioning \threads.
+The former approach offers more degrees of freedom for partitioning since the earlier \thread merge may suboptimally absorb some \emph{good cuts} and land in a region of the design space that is only locally optimal.